|Number of pages||12|

 |Journal||Journal of Religion and Health|

-This output contributes to the following Sustainable Development Goal(s)
+This output contributes to the following UN Sustainable Development Goals (SDGs)

 Access to Document